 10.B.i.e Non-Voting members

-The Associate Vice President for Research: Regulatory Affairs may, at his/her discretion, recruit non-voting (ex officio) members from among the academic or administrative staff of the University of Iowa.
+The Sr. Assistant Vice President of Research may, at his/her discretion, recruit non-voting (ex officio) members from among the academic or administrative staff of the University of Iowa.
 The presence of these members at the meetings of the University of Iowa IRBs aid the IRBs in conducting their duties.
 These members may take part in all meetings of the IRBs, participate in the discussions, and make recommendations to influence decisions, but they may not vote on the decisions.
 Non-voting members are not included in determining or establishing a quorum at the meetings.
 University of Iowa IRB meeting minutes reflect the presence of non-voting members.

 10.B.ii Responsibilities of members